sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 ## Stripe default integration

-In the default Flex transaction process and FTW templates, the steps described above are implemented using Stripe.
+In the default Flex transaction process and Sharetribe Web Template, the steps described above are implemented using Stripe.
 The integration uses [Stripe Custom Connect accounts](https://stripe.com/docs/connect/custom-accounts) for providers.
 The customer can check out using a payment card or [another supported method](#payment-methods-and-currencies), and they